LostInZoom/cartagen/docs/manual.rst

 Those issues can also depend on the type of geographic objects you are trying to generalise.
 For example, maybe you don't want to simplify rivers and roads the same way, as their representation on the map doesn't have the same constraints.

-With that in mind, we tried here to offer here an overview of the algorithms offered by CartAGen in order to help you make a choice in your cartographic endeavors.
+With that in mind, we tried here to offer here an overview of the algorithms offered by Cartagen in order to help you make a choice in your cartographic endeavors.
 Please keep in mind that **this is not a lecture on cartographic generalisation** nor a full explanation of the generalisation process.
 We have designed several **Jupyter notebooks** to serve as learning material, they are accessible `here. <https://github.com/LostInZoom/cartagen-notebooks>`_